Distance Education Library Services

 How do I find books/articles?
 The search box on the Library Homepage is a good place to start or you can go directly to the library catalog for books or the Electronic Resources webpage for a list of our databases to find articles.

-What is Ebsco Discovery Service?
-This is a search system that allows you access to a variety of search methods all in the same place.
-The following methods are provided: 1) Findit@SE – an all-in-one search tool; 2) Books & More – allows you to search physical materials within the library; 3) Databases – allows you to search individual databases; 4) Journals A-Z – allows you to look for individual journal titles.
+What is OCLC Discovery Service?
+This is a search system on our home page that allows you access to a variety of search methods all in the same place.
+The following methods are provided: 1) Everything search – will search to find resources in all formats available; 2) Books – allows you to search for both print and Ebooks within the library collections; 3) Articles – search will include print and digital articles; 4) Databases – allows you to search individual databases; 5) Journals A-Z – allows you to look for individual journal titles; 6) Course Reserves will search for course materials held in the library for in-house use.

 Where do I go to get help with my research?
-Contact a Reference Librarian through the Staff listing in the menu.
+Contact a Reference Librarian by using our chat service on the library home page, email us at email@example.com, or call the library at (580) 745-2932.